Whether you are a full-time or part-time photographer, chances are there’s room to be more productive and consistent in your photography business.

 Habit 1 – Plan for the day

-Every evening I sit down for ten minutes of quiet time to plan out what are the urgent priorities for the coming day, being careful not to overschedule.
+A habit I’ve developed over the years is to plan my day in advance.
+Pretty much every evening I sit down for ten minutes of quiet time to plan out what are the urgent priorities for the coming day, being careful not to overschedule.

 Habit 2 – Themed days and batching